 Female-Only Academic Scholarships Also A Point of Contention

 Conversely, science, technology, engineering, mathematics, and computer science [STEM] are only represented with 39 percent of female students.
-Most universities make it a priority to offer female-only scholarships in STEM fields of study.
+Most colleges make it a priority to offer female-only scholarships in STEM fields of study.

 "I think it's becoming less and less acceptable to define genders.
 And so making those distinctions, I think, will soon pass away," he said.
 "I don't know that we'll ever have a level playing field for underrepresented minorities, but I'm not sure those types of targeted scholarships are the way to go."